 Participant Education, Training And Advocacy

-Participant Education, Training, and Advocacy Supports (PETAS) supports you to learn self-advocacy and self-determination skills
+Participant Education, Training, and Advocacy Supports (PETAS) helps you to learn self-advocacy and self-determination skills.

-Transportation services provide funding to cover the cost of travel to and from your activities within the community and for travel-training.
+Transportation services provide funding to cover the cost of travel to and from your activities within the community and with travel-training.